Louis V. Gerstner, Jr., Chairman

 Lea Carpenter is the author of two novels, Eleven Days (Knopf 2013) and Red White Blue (2018).
 Her first screenplay, Mile 22 (2018), about CIA’s Special Activities Division, was directed by Peter Berg and starred Mark Wahlberg and John Malkovich.
 Carpenter is a founder of Francis Ford Coppola’s National Magazine Award-winning literary magazine, zoetrope, and is the former Deputy Publisher of The Paris Review.
 She is currently Contributing Editor at Esquire and the US Editor of Cabana.
 She graduated Phi Beta Kappa from Princeton and has an MBA from Harvard Business School, where she was valedictorian.

-Sandra Horbach is a Managing Director & Co-Head of US Buyout at The Carlyle Group where she oversees Carlyle’s three largest private equity funds with approximately $40 billion in capital under management.
+Sandra Horbach is a Managing Director & Co-Head of US Buyout at The Carlyle Group where she oversees Carlyle’s three largest private equity funds with approximately $38 billion in capital under management.
+The Carlyle Group is a global investment firm with $223 billion of assets under management.

-Ms. Horbach joined Carlyle in 2005 to launch the Consumer & Retail Group and has since led all of Carlyle’s US consumer investments, including Acosta Sales & Marketing, Beats Electronics, CVC Brasil, Dunkin’ Brands, Philosophy, The Nature’s Bounty Co. and Vogue.
+Ms. Horbach joined Carlyle in 2005 to launch the Consumer & Retail Group and has since led all of Carlyle’s US consumer investments, including Beats Electronics, CVC Brasil, Dunkin’ Brands, Philosophy, The Nature’s Bounty Co. and Vogue.
 She became Co-Head of US Buyout in 2016.

 Prior to joining Carlyle, Ms. Horbach was a General Partner with Forstmann Little & Co.
 Prior to Forstmann Little, Ms. Horbach spent 2 years in the M&A department of Morgan Stanley & Co.
 Ms. Horbach earned her M.B.A. from Stanford University and her B.A. from Wellesley College.